kimmoo7/Topic-1/README.md

-# Topic-1
+# CST-105
-Assignments for topic 1 of CST105
+Assignments for Programming I, CST105.
+I messed up and called the repository "Topic-1" but it will have my assignments for the whole class.